joemoose/dungeoneers.d20/docs/play.md

 Everyone at the table, players and GM, should feel safe exploring themes, characters, and storylines that might fall outside everyday topics of conversation.
 GMs and players should discuss what themes or topics will be in the game, won't ever be in the game, and might be in the game but only in passing.

 Everyone at the table must feel comfortable saying and allowing others to say “pause” to take a break, “rewind” to revisit a previous situation or decision, and, most importantly, “stop” without fear of judgment if something in the conversation or game makes them uncomfortable.
-If a “stop” is called, immediately drop that topic from the game and steer the narrative in a differetn direction; don't debate its merits.
+If a “stop” is called, immediately drop that topic from the game and steer the narrative differently; don't debate its merits.

 On to the mechanics!

 ## Attribute Checks

-When you describe your character doing something risky with an important but uncertain outcome, the GM may ask you to make an **attribute check** to determine whether you succeed.
+When you describe your character doing something risky with an essential but uncertain outcome, the GM may ask you to make an **attribute check** to determine whether you succeed.
 The GM will describe possible complications or outcomes to help in your decision-making.

 To make an attribute check, roll a **d20** and compare the result to the applicable attribute score: